metacpan/metacpan-cpan-extracted/distros/B/Business-Tax-Withholding-JP/README.md

     $calc->withholding();  # 1021
     $calc->total();        # 9779

-    # Or you can set the date in period of special tax being expired
+    # Or you can set the date in period of special tax will expire
     $calc = Business::Tax::Withholding::JP->new( date => '2038-01-01' );
     $calc->price(10000);
     $calc->withholding();  # 1000
     $calc->total();        # 9800

-    # And you may ignore the withholings
+    # And you may ignore the withholdings
     $calc = Business::Tax::Withholding::JP->new( no_wh => 1 );
     $calc->price(10000);   # 10000
     $calc->amount(2);      # 2